The Water Replies

 - To download our free resources (PDF version of the book and our online worksheets), click here.

-- To attend our launch event and register your interest in receiving a hard copy of this book, click here.
+- To register your interest in receiving a hard copy of this book, please do get in touch :

 We look forward to working together to breathe new life into an already often overlooked, and now dangerously threatened, part of the creative writing curriculum: contemporary poetry.